intelligent-username/Tachion/README.md

 ---

-Tachion is a tool for predicting financial returns using historical market data.
+Tachion is a tool for forecasting market behaviour using historical market data.
 Currently, it supports:

 - Stocks
 - Crypto